 \section{Discussion and Conclusion}

 In this work we have investigated Anderson impurity problems where the host electronic degrees of freedom have a fractal energy spectrum.
-We have studied two classes of models.
-Models in the first class are simpler and ignore the effects of wave-function amplitudes on the hybridization function, but they admit an asymptotically exact solution that reveals the existence of a fractal strong-coupling fixed point.
+We have studied three classes of models.
+Models in the first two classes---cases (1) and (2) for which results appear in Secs.\ \ref{sec:Cantor} and \ref{sec:fractal-AA}, respectively---are simpler and ignore the effects of wave-function amplitudes on the hybridization function, but they admit an asymptotically exact solution that reveals the existence of a fractal strong-coupling fixed point.
 A main conclusion in this limit is that the thermodynamic response of the quantum impurity is controlled by the fractal dimension of the host spectrum, which at a coarse-grained level can be reproduced by a model with a hybridization function diverging in a power-law fashion at the Fermi energy.
 Thermodynamic properties exhibit $\log T$ oscillations due to contributions from minibands and gaps alternating as a function of energy.

-The second class of studied models corresponds to the physically relevant case of a quantum impurity in a quasicrystal.
-Here, the hybridizaiton function acquires contributions from both the fractal spectrum and the multifractal wave functions, which can be characterized by a distribution of fractal dimensions.
-To solve this class of problems, we have introduced a numerical approach (dubbed KPM+NRG) that integrates the power of Wilson's NRG with the efficiency of Chebyshev expansion techniques to describe inhomogenous host spectra in arbitrary dimensions in an efficient and accurate manner without the need to perform any diagonalization or numerical integration.
+The third class of studied models---case (3) treated in Sec.\ \ref{sec:full-AAA}---corresponds to the physically more relevant case of a quantum impurity in a quasicrystal.
+Here, the hybridization function acquires contributions from both the fractal spectrum and the multifractal wave functions, which can be characterized by a distribution of fractal dimensions.
+To solve this class of problems, we have introduced a numerical approach (dubbed KPM+NRG) that integrates the power of Wilson's NRG with the efficiency of Chebyshev expansion techniques to describe inhomogeneous host spectra in arbitrary dimensions in an efficient and accurate manner without the need to perform any diagonalization or numerical integration.
 This paper has focused on the case of one-dimensional quasicrystals, realized through the AA model at its critical point.